opulo-inc/docs/docs/openpnp/v4-1/issues-solutions/fundamental/bottom-cam-pos/index.md

 </div>

 <div class="next-step-description">
-Now that the Bottom Camera Position has been calibrated, we can move on to Backlash Compensation for X and Y axis.
+Now that the Bottom Camera Position has been calibrated, we can skip backlash compensation tasks, and move on to Precise top camera to nozzle tip offset calibration.
 </div>

-<a href="../x-backlash/" class="next-step">X Axis Backlash →</a>
+<a href="../n1-offset-precise/" class="next-step">Precise N1 Offset →</a>

 </div>